tlsstern/BLJ2024_TR_Tho-Abi-Jar-Qui/Calculator/Documentation/01_inform/Inform.md

   * from: https://www.usz.ch/bmi-rechner/

 ## Tools & Software needed
+To work together on the calculator project, we need some tools to help us write code, work together, and keep track of our progress.
+These following tools will make it easier for us to communicate, stay organized, and finish the project on time.

 * Visual Studio Code
   * A code editor for writing and debugging C code.
 It offers features like syntax highlighting, code completion and debugging tools.